 - Allergic reactions.

-- Chronic renal failure or other kidney disorder.
+- Chronic renal failure or other kidney disorders.

 - Heart attack.